March 29-31, 2017

 10:30 a.m. – 11:45 a.m.

-Real Politics 2017 – Film, Television, Music, the New Media and the American Political Odyssey.
-In this post-presidential election world, experienced and effective legal counsel is essential for candidates for state-wide or national office, where campaigns can be won or lost with a single comment in the 30 second glow of the television lights.
-Our experts will cover the legal and practical aspects of advising candidates for state-wide or national office and the incredible power of the media to impact elections and national and international events, law and trade.
+Real Politics 2017 and the American Political Odyssey: Film, Television, Music, and the New Media in Politics.
+In this post-presidential election world, the importance of providing experienced and effective legal counsel to candidates for state-wide or national office cannot be underestimated.
+Campaigns at the state level or on Capitol Hill can be won or lost in the 30 second glow of the television lights, when the wrong words are uttered, the candidate is not on message or a media investigation becomes a campaign issue.
+This panel will cover the legal and practical aspects of advising those who aspire to serve in, or have been elected to public office and the incredible power and reach of film, television, music and the new media to dramatically affect and impact domestic elections and thus national and international events, American law and international law and trade.

 David Fink, Esq., Kelley Drye & Warren LLP, Los Angeles, CA